How to Settle Your FTB Tax Debt in California (Orange County Guide)

 Can You Settle Your FTB Tax Debt for Less Than You Owe?

-The FTB Offer in Compromise (OIC) is California’s version of the IRS’s debt settlement program.
+The FTB Offer in Compromise (OIC) is California’s version of the IRS offer in compromise settlement program.
 It allows qualifying taxpayers to settle their FTB balance for a reduced amount if they can prove they can’t pay the full amount, even over time.

 California FTB Offer in Compromise: Do You Qualify?